rahlk/ASE21-Tutorial/README.md

    ![image](https://user-images.githubusercontent.com/1433964/141662401-f3cf92d7-9c42-4768-8b18-8280ed44cfcc.png)

    d.
-From the UI, click the X to SKIP the tour, and proceed to the results.
+From the UI, click 'Maybe Later' to SKIP the tour, and proceed to the results.

    e.
 As illustrated below, the UI displays the initial recommendations for partitioning the application into microservices.
 From the UI, you can explore the partition recommendations.